← Back to News & Articles

 • Monday Service: Starts at $12/seat/month

 Using Monday's full suite means stacking subscriptions.
 A team using Work Management + CRM pays $24-54/seat/month minimum.
+This is the same per-product math that drives up ClickUp pricing and Notion pricing once you move past the entry tier.

 Hidden Cost #4: Automation Overages